myarchives/Explorer/README.md

 - It's quick and dirty!
 Just put the `.htaccess` and `index.php` files in root of the folder you want to get information about and you're good to go!

 **Important!**
-If you want to put the files in a folder that are not in root of the file server (example: `/var/www/`), you must change the lines 19, 35, and 40 in `.htaccess` to the name of the folder.
+If you want to put the files in a folder that are not in root of the file server (example: `/var/www/`), you must add the name of the folder for the lines 19, 35, and 40 in `.htaccess`.
 If you don't do this, Explorer thinks you want to explore for a example `/var/www/`.